-It’s often said on the Internet that Marcus Aurelius somehow persecuted Christians.
+It’s often said on the Internet, and occasionally in books, that Marcus Aurelius somehow or other persecuted Christians.
 I find that specific details are often lacking, though.
 In fact, there are two questions worth considering here:

 - Did the Stoic emperor Marcus Aurelius actively persecute Christians himself?

 Most modern scholars think that he almost certainly did not.